codacy/codacy-pmd/src/main/resources/docs/description/java_strictexception_AvoidThrowingNullPointerException.md

+Since: PMD 1.8

-Avoid throwing `NullPointerExceptions`.
+Avoid throwing NullPointerExceptions.
 These are confusing because most people will assume that the virtual machine threw it.
-Consider using an `IllegalArgumentException` instead; this will be clearly seen as a programmer-initiated exception.
+Consider using an IllegalArgumentException instead; this will be clearly seen as a programmer-initiated exception.

-Ex:
+Example(s):
 ```
 public class Foo {
   void bar() {